aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

-‘Complete’ linkage has clearly not worked well.
-It has placed a lot of the dataset into cluster A. Cluster C consists of one single rap song.
+‘Complete’ linkage has not worked well.
+It has placed much of the dataset into cluster A. Cluster C consists of a single rap song.

 ### Matrix Representation for Algo 3